 - Try to follow a healthy diet, exercise regularly, and sleep adequately.
 These behaviors can positively influence your treatment.

 - If OCD is disrupting your daily functioning, you may consider seeking treatment from an experienced clinician.
-There are various medications and forms of psychotherapy can be very helpful for OCD.
+Medications, psychotherapy, and TMS therapy can be very helpful for OCD.